leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - In the third row (row 2), put Number of Features, Number_of_Features, Long, Required, Input
 - Click the Filter box of the third parameter, and select Range
 - Put 1 as Minimum and 100000 as maximum
-- Click Ok to close the script defintion window
+- Click Ok to close the script definition window
 - In the catalog pane, find the "Random Sample" script tool and double click on it.
 - Do you see the parameter interface you just defined?
 Capture the screen of it.